 Malaria in pregnant women

 In low-transmission settings, where women of reproductive age have relatively little acquired immunity to malaria, malaria in pregnancy is associated with anaemia, an increased risk of severe malaria, and it may lead to spontaneous abortion, stillbirth, prematurity and low birth weight.
-In such settings, malaria affects all pregnant women, regardless of the number of times they have been pregnant.
+In such settings, all pregnant women, regardless of the number of times they have been pregnant, are highly vulnerable to malaria.

 Infection with P. vivax, as with P. falciparum, leads to chronic anaemia and placental malaria infection, reducing the birth weight and increasing the risk of neonatal death.
 For women in their first pregnancy, the reduction in birth weight is approximately two thirds of what is associated with P. falciparum, but with P. vivax the effect appears to increase with successive pregnancies.